Praise be to Allah.

-“Allaah is the One Who withholds, bestows and sets values.
-I hope that I will not meet Allaah with anyone demanding restitution from me for any wrongdoing I may have done to him with regard to his blood or his wealth.”
+“Allah is the One Who withholds, bestows and sets values.
+I hope that I will not meet Allah with anyone demanding restitution from me for any wrongdoing I may have done to him with regard to his blood or his wealth.”

-“May Allaah have mercy on a man who is easygoing when he buys, when he sells and when he asks for payment.”
+“May Allah have mercy on a man who is easygoing when he buys, when he sells and when he asks for payment.”

 Undoubtedly selling something for less than the going rate is included in this.
-Ibn Rushd said, concerning a person who sells something more cheaply that others in the marketplace: “He will be thanked for that if he does it for the sake of people, and he will be rewarded for it if he does it for the sake of Allaah.”(al-Bayaan wa’l-Tahseel, 9/306)
+Ibn Rushd said, concerning a person who sells something more cheaply that others in the marketplace: “He will be thanked for that if he does it for the sake of people, and he will be rewarded for it if he does it for the sake of Allah.”(Al-Bayaan wa’l-Tahseel, 9/306)

-Thirdly: the price of goods and services belongs by right to their owners, and nobody has the right to dictate to them concerning that or to force their opinions concerning their value.(See Tabayyun al-Haqaa’iq, 6/28; al-Mughni, 6/312)
+Thirdly: the price of goods and services belongs by right to their owners, and nobody has the right to dictate to them concerning that or to force their opinions concerning their value.

-The more correct view is that it is permissible to sell things for less than the going rate, because of the strength of the evidence that this is so, and because sales and other transactions (barter) are based on the mutual consent of the parties involved, as Allaah says (interpretation of the meaning):
+The more correct view is that it is permissible to sell things for less than the going rate, because of the strength of the evidence that this is so, and because sales and other transactions (barter) are based on the mutual consent of the parties involved, as Allah says (interpretation of the meaning):

-“except it be a trade amongst you, by mutual consent” [al-Nisaa’ 4:29].
+“except it be a trade amongst you, by mutual consent” [Al-Nisaa’ 4:29].

 If the vendor agrees to sell his goods or services for a price less than the prevailing market rate, there is no reason why he should be prevented from doing so, as the general guideline is that sales are basically permissible.
-Allaah says (interpretation of the meaning):
+Allah says (interpretation of the meaning):

-“Allaah has permitted trading” [al-Baqarah 2:275]
+“Allah has permitted trading” [Al-Baqarah 2:275]

 So no sales should be prevented unless it is on the grounds of reliable evidence.
 But if the Muslim leader thinks that the interests of the people can only be served by preventing sales at less than the going rate, because leaving things as they are may cause corruption, then it is permissible (to put a stop to these sales), and there is nothing wrong with doing so, because the aim is to put things right for people.
 If the only way to do this is to put a stop to sales at less than the going price, then this is permissible and may indeed be obligatory.